The International Trade Blog International Sales & Marketing

 For example a seller in country A engages, or becomes a party to, corrupt practices in country B. The seller may be in breach of both local laws in country B as well as laws in country A (home country).
 This situation is best avoided at the onset.
 If corrupt practices are required to gain business, it is always best to walk away from the deal.

-The benefit of analysing the TI website and reading through their publications is that an entrepreneur has the opportunity to become familiar with likely business practices in the foreign country.
+The benefit of analyzing the TI website and reading through their publications is that an entrepreneur has the opportunity to become familiar with likely business practices in the foreign country.
 As the old saying goes: forewarned is forearmed.

 The data from TI needs to be put into perspective with events that may occur between one publication and the next; at times 12-month periods.
 Changes in political leadership or a change of philosophy from current political leaders do occur.
 However, it is always prudent to keep a close watch to see whether the words match the actions—after all, words are cheap.
-Investigating the presence or absence of corruption is the first step in analysing country risk.
+Investigating the presence or absence of corruption is the first step in analyzing country risk.

 I'll introduce another set of data to be considered in my next article.